Ascent Technology, Inc.

 Northwest Airlines uses Allegro CL for its scheduling applications, developed internally for the company's three major hub airports: Detroit, Minneapolis and Memphis.
 The system schedules gates for incoming and outgoing Northwest Airlines flights at these three (very busy) airports.

-Siscog's CREWS application provides solutions to the core problem transportation companies face today - effective planning and management of the work of crew members.
+SISCOG's CREWS application provides solutions to the core problem transportation companies face today - effective planning and management of the work of crew members.
 CREWS addresses all phases of the planning and management process - long-term planning (duty and roster planning), short-term planning (staff allocation and changes to the plan), real-time management, and controlling the work done.
 CREWS enables quick and efficient planning and management staff, provides fast responses to train and crew changes, minimises crew-related train disruptions, and provides evaluation of strategic options.
 CREWS-based solutions can be fully customised to the reality of each individual company.
+A presentation on SISCOG's Lisp applications was given at the ECLM'13 conference, the presentation slides are available here.

 Space Telescope Institute